Training courses & programs

 The Business Development Program offers a variety of outstanding educational opportunities throughout the year.
 Here are highlights of upcoming events.

-The American Business Women’s Association national conference, to be held in the Overland Park Convention Center, 6000 College Blvd., from 8 a.m.
-Thursday, Oct.
-30 to 10:30 p.m.
+The American Business Women’s Association national conference, to be held from 7:30 a.m.
+Wednesday, Oct.
+29 to 10:30 p.m.
 Saturday, Nov.
-1, is a chance to learn and grow as a professional using graduate level courses designed to enhance your management skills and motivational speakers who’ll help you take a new look at yourself.
-This year’s keynote speakers include Jenna Bush Hager, author and contributing correspondent, NBC’s “Today” show; Consuelo Castillo Kickbusch, founder of Educational Achievement Services; Nina Godiwalla, CEO of Mindworks; and Dr. Donna Hicks, co-host with Archbishop Desmond Tutu on the BBC’s “Facing the Truth.”
+1, features keynote speakers Jenna Bush Hager, author and contributing correspondent, NBC’s “Today” show; Consuelo Castillo Kickbusch, founder of Educational Achievement Services; Nina Godiwalla, CEO of Mindworks; and Dr. Donna Hicks, co-host with Archbishop Desmond Tutu on the BBC’s “Facing the Truth.”
+Wednesday begins with a 7:30 a.m. continental breakfast at the Sheraton Overland Park Hotel at the Convention Center, 6100 College Blvd.: JJ Ramberg, host of MSNBC’s “Your Business, speaks at 10 a.m. and a second session hosted by Michele Markey, VP of Kauffman FastTrac, follows from 1-5:30 p.m.
+The conference then shifts to the Overland Park Convention Center, 6000 College Blvd., on Thursday.
 Includes a Halloween dance Friday evening and a performance of the Texas Tenors at a concluding gala banquet.
 Cost is $599 members, $699 non-members; Saturday only, $375.
-More information, schedule and registration.
+Men are very welcome.

 StartUp Connection, which bills itself as the biggest entrepreneurial event in St. Louis, is moving from the St. Louis Science Center to Saint Louis University’s Busch Student Center, 20 N. Grand Blvd., this year, on Wednesday, Nov.
 19 from 4-7:30 p.m.
 The venture showcase, resource fair and pitch competition doles out more than $150,000 in prizes.
 Top ventures from the St. Louis area will be selected from a range of industries, including IT and tech, consumer products, manufacturing, FinTech and bioscience.
 You’ll also see the 15 finalists from the Startup Challenge business plan competition.
 StartUp Connection is organized by several entrepreneur support organizations and investors, including Cortex, Cultivation Capital, ITEN and Arch Grants.
 More information.